cn0047/stash/ed/db/mysql/performanceOptimization.md

 `...
 WHERE id <> 2` because of `<>` mysql won't use index(
 If table have unique id values 1, 2 - we can use `...
 WHERE id = 1`.

-`ORDER BY` one of the most expensive operation for mysql...
+`ORDER BY` one of the most expensive operation for mysql.

 `SELECT * ...
 WHERE length < 100` if result set is big and selects `*` mysql may not use idx_length index (index created on field length).